Asia-Pacific nations pledge growth, fret over economy

 Cooperation in APEC is hindered by territorial and other disputes among some members.
 Hu and Japanese Prime Minister Yoshihiko Noda met briefly on the sidelines of the summit but details of the talks were not immediately available.

-(Writing by Timothy Heritage; Addiitonal reporting by Katya Golubkoa, Andrey Ostroukh, Kiryl Sukhotskiu, Gleb Bryanski and Denis Pinchuk; Editing by Alison Williams)
+(Writing by Timothy Heritage; Additional reporting by Katya Golubkoa, Andrey Ostroukh, Kiryl Sukhotskiu, Gleb Bryanski and Denis Pinchuk; Editing by Alison Williams)